Top 10 Most Iconic Places In The World

 Colosseum ( Best in List of Iconic Places)

 The Colosseum in Rome, Italy is one of the world’s most iconic places and is widely recognized as a symbol of the ancient Roman Empire.
 The Colosseum was the center of entertainment in ancient Rome, with events lasting for up to 100 days.
 It is estimated that the Colosseum was used for 390 years to host these gladiatorial fights.
-Despite its age, the Colosseum remains an impressive structure, with 80 entrances that lead to different sections of the amphitheater.
+Despite its age, the Colosseum remains an impressive structure, with 80 entrances that lead to different sections of the amphitheatre.

 The damages seen on the Colosseum today are the result of earthquakes that took place in 847 AD and 1231 AD.
 Despite these events, the Colosseum continues to stand as a testament to the power and grandeur of the Roman Empire.